 Melissa Conrad Stöppler, MD, is a U.S. board-certified Anatomic Pathologist with subspecialty training in the fields of Experimental and Molecular Pathology.
 Dr. Stöppler's educational background includes a BA with Highest Distinction from the University of Virginia and an MD from the University of North Carolina.
 She completed residency training in Anatomic Pathology at Georgetown University followed by subspecialty fellowship training in molecular diagnostics and experimental pathology.

 Dr. Charles "Pat" Davis, MD, PhD, is a board certified Emergency Medicine doctor who currently practices as a consultant and staff member for hospitals.
 He has a PhD in Microbiology (UT at Austin), and the MD (Univ.
 Texas Medical Branch, Galveston).
 He is a Clinical Professor (retired) in the Division of Emergency Medicine, UT Health Science Center at San Antonio, and has been the Chief of Emergency Medicine at UT Medical Branch and at UTHSCSA with over 250 publications.

 affect up to 75% of women at some point in their lifetime.

-Itching is the main symptom of vaginal
+The main symptom of a vaginal yeast infection is

-yeast infection, but burning, discharge, and
+itching, but burning, discharge, and

 pain with urination or intercourse